kaladeens/e18-docs/docs/software-setup.md

 ### Step 3 – Install Dependencies

-Run the automated setup script:
+The default **BushBot image** includes all required packages and services.
+If you are using a minimal or custom build, you can manually install all dependencies using the setup script below:

 ```
 chmod +x setup.sh
 sudo ./setup.sh
 ```

+!!! info "Setup Duration"
-> Installation may take several minutes and will reboot automatically when finished.
+    Installation may take several minutes and will automatically reboot the Pi when complete.

----

 ### Step 4 – Run the Main Application

 After reboot:

 ```
-ssh admin@bushbot.local
+ssh username@bushbot.local
 cd e18/rpi
 ./run.sh
 ```